John Celardo

 John Celardo (December 27, 1918 – January 6, 2012) was an American comic strip and comic book artist, best known for illustrating the Tarzan comic strip.

 Early life

-Born on Staten Island, Celardo continued to live there most of his life.
+Born on Staten Island, New York City, Celardo continued to live there most of his life.
 After a childhood in Mariners Harbor, he graduated from Port Richmond High School.
 He began his art career in the late 1930s drawing animals for the National Youth Administration at the Staten Island Zoo at West Brighton, where he was once photographed in the alligator pit by the Staten Island Advance.

 World War II

-Serving with the Army during World War II, he was assigned to duty in the European theatre, where he rose to the rank of captain.
+Serving with the U. S. Army during World War II, he was assigned to duty in the European theatre, where he rose to the rank of captain.
 Returning to Staten Island after World War II, he lived in Castleton Corners and eventually settled in Graniteville.

 In addition to art study with the Federal School's correspondence course, his extensive art training was at New York's Art Students League, the School of Industrial Arts and the School of Visual Arts.